|The Catholicos-Patriarch of the House of Cilicia

 likewise "sits on the throne of Thaddaeus."
 Thus he is "father and head" of the Armenian

-Armenia by Saints Thaddaeus & Bartholomew.
+preached in Armenia by Saints Thaddaeus & Bartholomew.

 As head of the Armenian Catholic Church, Catholicos Nerses-Bedros XIX, is in full